SherG/cool-iron/blog/chatgpt-google-code-red.md

 ChatGPT is engaging and fast.
 "Assistant," (as ChatGPT prefers to be called) is confident and produces well-formed sentences and paragraphs, even when it's partially wrong.

 But ChatGPT doesn't _index_ content or crawl the web.
-It has a radically different mission from Google, and for that reason the idea of it drawing away Google's ad revenue seems absurd.
+It has a radically different mission from Google, and for that reason the idea of it drawing away Google's ad revenue seems fanciful.

 Also, Google can develop an advanced version of ChatGPT and offer it as a search interface option.
 And it would be easy to monetize.